Chart Color Schemes

 Oonoonba hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Oonoonba's median age is 30 years, which is considerably lower than the Rest of Qld average of 41 and Australia's 38 years.
-Compared to the Rest of Qld, Oonoonba has a higher concentration of residents aged 25-34 (24.5%) but fewer residents aged 5-14 (6.6%).
-This concentration of 25-34 year-olds is well above the national average of 14.5%.
-Between the 2021 Census and present, the proportion of Oonoonba's population in the 25 to 34 age group has grown from 22.0% to 24.5%, while the proportions for the 5 to 14 cohort have declined from 8.8% to 6.6% and the 45 to 54 group have dropped from 9.9% to 7.7%.
-Population forecasts for 2041 indicate significant demographic changes in Oonoonba, with the strongest projected growth in the 25 to 34 age cohort (40%), adding 221 residents to reach a total of 770.
-In contrast, the 5 to 14 cohort shows minimal growth of just 6%, adding only 8 people.
+Oonoonba's median age is 30 years, which is considerably lower than the Rest of Qld average of 41 years and Australia's median age of 38 years.
+Compared to the Rest of Qld, Oonoonba has a higher concentration of residents aged 25-34 (24.5%), but fewer residents aged 5-14 (6.6%).
+This 25-34 concentration is well above the national average of 14.5%.
+Between the 2021 Census and the present, the 25 to 34 age group has grown from 22.0% to 24.5%, while the 5 to 14 cohort has declined from 8.8% to 6.6% and the 45 to 54 group has dropped from 9.9% to 7.7%.
+Population forecasts for Oonoonba indicate substantial demographic changes by 2041.
+The 25 to 34 age group is projected to grow by 40%, adding 219 residents to reach a total of 771.
+Conversely, the 5 to 14 cohort shows minimal growth of just 5% (7 people).